Stephen1z2/MyAnimeDatabaseProject/LOCAL_SETUP.md

 cd MyNewDatabaseAttempt
 ```

-### Option B: Download from Replit
-1. In Replit, go to the Shell tab
-2. Run: `zip -r project.zip .`
-3. Download the `project.zip` file
-4. Extract it on your local computer
-5. Open a terminal/command prompt and navigate to the extracted folder

 ## Step 2: Set Up Python Virtual Environment (Recommended)

 This keeps your project dependencies isolated from other Python projects.